julio-cfa/julio-cfa.github.io/_writeups/lockpick1.md

 }
 ```

-<p>We see that it takes two arguments.
-The first one seems to be a directory and we can confirm that by reading the following line: <custom-code>local_10 = opendir(param_1);</custom-code>.
-Later on, we will see that it encrypts certain files based on their extension by using the <custom-code>encrypt_file(local_418,param_2)</custom-code> function.
-The first parameter seems to be the file to encrypt and the second seems to be the key.</p>
+We see that it takes two arguments.
+The first one seems to be a directory and we can confirm that by reading the following line: `local_10 = opendir(param_1);`.
+Later on, we will see that it encrypts certain files based on their extension by using the `encrypt_file(local_418,param_2)` function.
+The first parameter seems to be the file to encrypt and the second seems to be the key.

-<p>We can then confirm that the key is <custom-code>bhUlIshutrea98liOp</custom-code> since the second parameter is the same as the one used in the first function we analyzed.
-Then, we can read the code of the <custom-code>encrypt_file()</custom-code> to understand how these files are being encrypted.</p>
+We can then confirm that the key is `bhUlIshutrea98liOp` since the second parameter is the same as the one used in the first function we analyzed.
+Then, we can read the code of the `encrypt_file()` to understand how these files are being encrypted.

 ```c
 void encrypt_file(char *param_1,char *param_2)